smit-dudhatra/node-concepts/Routing.md

 more description can only be get from the documentation only

 if app.use contains
-multiple handler functions then next('route') will not work in this case and handlers will be executed
+multiple handler functions then next('route') and next('router')  will not work in this case and handlers will be executed

+except 'route' or 'router' , express will through error